All Episodes

 She has it.

-I thought the experience was that she flown with her husband to China and uh been around kids and stood up for them and fought for him for 35 years and all of that.
+I thought the experience was that she flown with her husband to China and been around kids and stood up for them and fought for them for 35 years and all of that.

-Uh that's because a lot of polling is telling us that people, contrary to the New York Times conclusions in their poll, people do do want change this year more than experience is by the way.
+That's because a lot of polling is telling us that people, contrary to the New York Times conclusions in their poll, people do want change this year more than experience.

-That New York Times poll with talking about how everybody loves Hillary and Bill and all this sort of stuff and uh their experience.
+That New York Times poll was talking about how everybody loves Hillary and Bill and all this sort of stuff and their experience.

 Do you realize that was not a sample of registered voters?